AbooHazza/IBM-StorySync-Engine/README.md

 ## Overview

-IBM-StorySync-Engine is an AI narrative continuity companion built around IBM Cloud services.
+ AI narrative continuity companion built around IBM Cloud services.
 It provides a spoiler-safe experience by restricting AI context to only the portion of the story you have watched so far, while still allowing semantic search, scene retrieval, and generative assistants.